Chengkai-Huang/Chengkai-Huang.github.io/index.md

 ## About Me

-I am a Ph.D. student at ...
+Hi there!
+I am a Ph.D. candidate at [Data Dynamics group](http://insdata.org/beta), School of Computer Science and Engineering, [the University of New South Wales ](https://www.unsw.edu.au/)(UNSW) since 2021.
+I am fortunate to be advised by [Prof. Lina Yao](http://www.linayao.com/).

 ## Research Interests

-- **Computer Vision:** image recognition, image generation, video captioning
-- **Machine Learning:** meta-learning, incremental learning, transfer learning
+- **Recommender Systems:** sequential recommendation, multi-modal recommendation

 ## News